 IMPORTANT!
-This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop and that you have correctly installed VS 2015 and the UWP build tools.
+This article assumes that you have successfully gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop and that you have a working PC development setup already.
+If you do not, stop and read that guide instead.

 Setting Up The Xbox One

-Before you can build and test on your Xbox One DevKit with GameMaker Studio 2, you need to have enabled Developer Mode on the device as well as set up the Device Portal.
-Enabling Developer Mode lets you sideload apps, and also run apps from Visual Studio, which is important as that's what GameMaker Studio 2 will use to build your final UWP package.
+Before you can build and test on your Xbox One DevKit with GameMaker, you need to have enabled Developer Mode on the device as well as set up the Device Portal.
+Enabling Developer Mode lets you sideload apps, and also run apps from Visual Studio, which is important as that's what GameMaker will use to build your final UWP package.

 To enable Developer Mode on the Xbox One DevKit, you must first power on the machine and go to the Settings and then go to the System tab.
 Within the System tab look for the button labelled Console Info & Updates, and click on it.
 This button is shown in the image below: